nikhileswar0708/Nikhil-Portfolio/README.md

       <h2>About Me</h2>
       <p>
         I'm a Computer Science graduate passionate about software development and building useful applications.
-        Skilled in Java, Python, HTML, CSS and SQL.
+        Skilled in Java, Python, HTML, SQL, and C++.
 Always eager to learn and collaborate with tech teams to bring ideas to life.
       </p>
     </div>
   </section>